 They also communicated their views regarding the evil of the caste system in a very practical manner.
 Every Sikh gurdwara across the world serves food as community “langar”, where all the participants partake of food, sitting together, from the highest to the lowest, without any discrimination whatsoever.
 The same food is served to all, in similar utensils, and even the preceptors join without any peculiarity.

 Sikh Gurus also rejected outright the outward rituals of austerities in different forms like fasting, maun-vrat (speech abstinence) etc. They emphasized instead on the inner cleaning, sincere devotion, and accepting the will of God candidly.
 They pointed out and exposed corrupt and avaricious persons, who often wore religious capes and mantles, but whose practices were immoral and cruel.
+Guru’s role in man’s salvation has been clearly defined and stressed.
+The company of the holy, the Satsang, also has been glorified.
+By the grace and support of the guru, we may learn to surrender to the Divine; in the holy company, we may discover God’s bliss.

 NOTE: Adapted from Chellaram Lachman, Navrattan, Dada